SebastiaanLabijn/sep-team-repo-sjabloom/opdracht02/testomgeving/README.md

 ### Provisioning

-For each host you defined, you should add a shell script to the `provisioning/` directory with the same name as the VM, e.g. [srv001.sh](provisioning/srv001.sh).
+For each host you defined, you should add a shell script to the `provisioning/` directory with the same name as the VM, e.g. [srv001.sh](provisioning/srv001.sh) or [srv002.ps1](provisioning/srv002.ps1).
 The directory now also contains two other scripts:

 - [util.sh](provisioning/util.sh), which contains Bash functions that you can use in your provisioning scripts
 - [common.sh](provisioning/common.sh), which contains provisioning tasks that are common to all VMs in your Vagrant environment.

-Host-specific provisioning scripts should source both files.
+Host-specific provisioning scripts for Linux should source both files.

 ## Contributors